 So how is validation done?
 This process is called reconciliation or verification.
 The cryptocurrencies (like Bitcoin, Etherum etc.) -they have built on Blockchain technology- call this process as “mining”.
 The machine that works to verify transactions (via solving crypto) is rewarded depending on its performance.

-In summary, without further details; Blockchain is currently in its infancy but be ready to see Blockchain based technologies in some processes that require intermediation such as copyrights and patent procedures, notary operations, cargo transportation, ID/passport controls in near future.
+In a nutshell; Blockchain is very promising technology especially for the works which include a middle man.
+It makes possible to trust a “pluralist and uncentralized system” instead of an individual or a single corporation.
+Blockchain is currently in its infancy but we can expect to see Blockchain based technologies in many processes such as copyrights and patent procedures, notary operations, cargo transportation, ID/passport controls in near future.

 January 12, 2019